p2made/P2-Camp-Kitchen/docs/Undercarriage.md

 ## <a id="02"></a> Base

 [![02 Base](Undercarriage/02-Base.png)](Undercarriage/02-Base.pdf "02 Base")

+The base mounts to the vehicle with the central tube serving as shank tube & going into the receiver on the vehicle.

 [![03 Base Dimensioned](Undercarriage/03-Base-Dimensioned.png)](Undercarriage/03-Base-Dimensioned.pdf "03 Base Dimensioned")

-* The base mounts to the vehicle with the central tube serving as shank tube & going into the receiver.
 * The length of the shank tube is drawn to go the full 130 mm depth of the receiver on my vehicle.
 Making it a few mm shorter may be desirable.
 * Hole to suit 5/8" hitch pin needs to be positioned to suit the receiver on my vehicle & is not drawn.
 * Cross pieces to facilitate attachment of the step (see [Components](Components.md)) need to be add as the engineer sees fit.